genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/05_sample_application.md

 ## Grid

-Grids are our primary was of displaying information.
+Grids are our primary way of displaying information.
 For our application, let's add a grid to display our new **TRADE** model:

 ```kotlin
  ui("Alpha Trading Dashboard") {